rmenon1008/mockupgen/README.md

 ```

 # Templates
 The [`mockupgen-templates`](https://github.com/rmenon1008/mockupgen-templates) repository contains the default templates used by `mockupgen`.
-They are all based on mockups created by [Anthony Boyd](https://www.anthonyboyd.graphics/).
+Most are based on the fabulous work of [Anthony Boyd](https://www.anthonyboyd.graphics/).
 You can see the available templates with `mockupgen --list`.

 ## Custom templates
 Instead of using the default templates, you can supply your own by specifying `--custom-template-dir`.
 The directory or URL should contain an index.json file with the following format: